Haimie Abdullah Nyaring

-Muhammad Haimie bin Abdullah Nyaring, formerly known as Haimie Anak Nyaring (born 31 May 1998) is a Bruneian professional footballer of Iban descent who plays as a goalkeeper for DPMM FC and the Brunei national team.
+Muhammad Haimie bin Abdullah Nyaring (born 31 May 1998), formerly known as Haimie Anak Nyaring, is a Bruneian professional footballer of Iban descent who plays as a goalkeeper for DPMM FC and the Brunei national team.

 Club career

 Haimie was initially a defender in his youth years, even managing to represent Brunei in an under-15 tournament held in Malaysia in June 2013 while playing in that position.
 He converted into a goalkeeper by the time he was brought in by Panchor Murai FC debuting in the Brunei Premier League in 2015.
 The following season, Haimie was placed by NFABD to play for Tabuan U21, the league team of the national under-21 side in the Super League.
 He was largely an understudy to Ishyra Asmin Jabidi in his time there.

 Haimie returned to Panchor Murai FC in the first half of 2017, unfortunately his side finished last in the Premier League with only five points from a possible 24.
 His performances for the national under-23s instigated a move to Indera SC for the second half of the 2017 Super League season, and found regular playing time there.
 At the end of the season, he became the league's Best Player by helping Indera to third place, despite only at the club halfway through.

 In February 2018, Haimie joined Brunei's professional side DPMM FC after impressing new head coach Renê Weber at a pre-season trial.
 He made his league debut against Home United on 7 April in a 4–2 win, unfortunately scoring an own goal in the 75th minute.
-On 3 June, he was sent off for violent conduct on Taku Morinaga in the 74th minute during the 5-0 loss against Albirex Niigata (S).
+On 3 June, he was sent off for violent conduct on Taku Morinaga in the 74th minute during the 5–0 loss against Albirex Niigata (S).

 Haimie lost his place in the 2019 season after a rejuvenated Wardun Yussof became the captain and undisputed starter for Adrian Pennock.
 Haimie made his only league appearance on 18 July against Hougang United in a 3–1 loss after Wardun suffered an injury in the warm-up before the game.
 He also appeared in two Singapore Cup games, including the third-place match against Geylang International on 2 November when after the sides went to penalties after a 2–2 score, Haimie was able to score his spot-kick after all 20 outfield players' attempts have been successful.
-Immediately after, Andrei Varankow had his penalty saved by Zainol Gulam to leave DPMM in fourth place.
+Immediately after, Andrey Varankow had his penalty saved by Zainol Gulam to leave DPMM in fourth place.